Taboulialso spelled Tabbouleh—is an easy and refreshing Middle Eastern salad with parsley, tomatoes, bulgur, lemon juice, scallions, and olive oil.

 Instructions

-• Boil ¼ cup bulgur in water per package instructions, drain, let it cool down for 10 minutes, then add it to a mixing bowl.
+• COOK THE BULGUR: Boil ¼ cup bulgur in water per package instructions, drain, and let cool down for 10 minutes then add it to a mixing bowl.

-• Mix well with a spoon, taste, and adjust for salt and lemon juice before serving cold or at room temperature.
+• MIX AND SERVE: Mix well with a spoon, taste, and adjust for salt and lemon juice before serving cold or at room temperature.

 Video